 However, eggs still provide plenty of proteins, micronutrients (phosphorus, calcium, iron, zinc), and vitamins (A, E, D, B2, B6, B9, biotin or vitamin H; vitamin H – H stands for Haut und Haar, German for skin and hair).
 Eggs also contain choline, a nutrient essential for all cells in our body, lutein, and zeaxanthin – two powerful antioxidants (called the eye vitamins) and carbohydrates, fats, and cholesterol.

 Although eggs contain omega-3 polyunsaturated fatty acids (which are not bad), they have a high content of cholesterol in the yolk, and that’s where their bad reputation comes from.

-And the numbers below illustrate cholesterol content in whole egg (mg/100 g):
+And the numbers below illustrate cholesterol content in the whole egg (mg/100 g):